LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 .. member:: net_tcp->close()

    TCP connections should be closed as soon as they are no longer needed.
-Once a net_tcp object has been closed it should not be used again.
+Once a :type:`net_tcp` object has been closed it should not be used again.

 .. member:: net_tcp->shutdownRd()
 .. member:: net_tcp->shutdownWr()